 While the work is still in progress and a feature branch needs to be brought up to date with the upstream target branch, use

 merge – not to pollute the history with spurious merges.

 - Code history remains flat and readable.
 Clean, clear commit messages are as much part of the documentation of your code base as code comments, comments on your issue tracker etc. For this reason, it's important not to pollute history with 31 single-line commits that partially cancel each other out for a single feature or bug fix.
 Going back through history to figure out when a bug or feature was introduced, and why it was done, is going to be tough in a situation like this.

 - Manipulating a single commit is easy (e.g. reverting them).

 - Squashing the feature down to a handful of commits can hide context, unless you keep around the historical branch with the entire development history.

-- Rebasing doesn't play well with pull requests, because you can't see what minor changes someone made if they rebased (incidentally, the consensus inside the Stash development team is to never rebase during a pull request).
+- Rebasing doesn't play well with pull requests, because you can't see what minor changes someone made if they rebased (incidentally, the consensus inside the Bitbucket Server development team is to never rebase during a pull request).

 - Rebasing can be dangerous!
 Rewriting history of shared branches is prone to team work breakage.
 This can be mitigated by doing the rebase/squash on a copy of the feature branch, but rebase carries the implication that competence and carefulness must be employed.